vipulmathexpert/vipulmathexpert-/README.md

 **I'm a Mathematics Expert and Freelancer**
 - Specializing in advanced math topics like calculus, linear algebra, and differential equations.
 - Experienced in helping students solve problems and understand concepts clearly.
-- Available for projects, tutoring, and freelancing.
+- Available for projects, and freelancing.

 ## 📂 Featured Repositories
 - [Advanced Calculus Solutions](#)